If you need help for a substance use problem, please call us at this number. 843-365-8884

 Clients on Medication Assisted Treatment (MAT) are a special priority for us because of the risk of accidental death due to overdose.
 Any client in need of medication in order to help with withdrawal from opioid drugs, please call us immediately.
-During this time of additional stress, Shoreline is trying to get Narcan to anyone who needs it.
+Shoreline continues to encourage anyone in need of Narcan to contact our office.
 Narcan is a lifesaving drug that can help reverse the effects of an opioid overdose.
-We are still able to give out Narcan during this time.
 Please call our office to find out how you can get Narcan.
 843-365-8884

 If you need additional support during this time here are some online recovery resources:

 - In the Rooms hosts over one hundred live video meetings every week: https://www.intherooms.com/home/

 - Smart Recovery, free, peer-led support and chat groups : https://www.smartrecovery.org/community/calendar.php?styleid=29; https://www.smartrecovery.org/

 - Support Groups Central, virtual support groups on various mental health topics: https://www.supportgroupscentral.com/index.cfm#anc2

 - Open to Hope, an online support forum where individuals share their stories and connect to others coping with grief and loss: https://www.opentohope.com/